ggustin93/ghostly-plus-dashboard/docs/environments/vm_self_hosted_supabase_setup.md

 # If not, check Docker's official documentation for the latest Compose installation.
 docker compose version
 ```
-*   Ensure the Docker daemon is active: `sudo systemctl status docker` (should be active/running).
-Enable it to start on boot: `sudo systemctl enable docker`.
+*   The Docker daemon status can be verified using `sudo systemctl status docker` (it should be active/running).
+It is recommended to enable it to start on boot via `sudo systemctl enable docker`.

 ### 1.3.
 VM Access & Security
-*   **SSH Access:** You need SSH access to the VM with a user account that has `sudo` privileges.
+*   **SSH Access:** SSH access to the VM is required with a user account that has `sudo` privileges.
-*   **User Privileges:** Ensure your user can run `docker` commands (either via `sudo` or by being in the `docker` group).
+*   **User Privileges:** The user account should have the capability to run `docker` commands (either via `sudo` or by being in the `docker` group).

 ### 1.4.
 Network Configuration
-*   **Static IP:** The VM must have a static IP address assigned by VUB IT.
+*   **Static IP:** A static IP address for the VM, assigned by VUB IT, is a prerequisite.
-*   **DNS Records:** Coordinate with VUB IT to configure DNS records pointing to the VM's static IP.
+*   **DNS Records:** Coordination with VUB IT is necessary to configure DNS records pointing to the VM's static IP.
 Examples:
     *   `dashboard.yourproject.vub.be` (for Frontend)
     *   `api.yourproject.vub.be` (for Backend API)
     *   `supabase.yourproject.vub.be` (for Supabase services - Kong gateway, Studio)
-    *   Adjust these based on your project's naming scheme.
+    *   These examples may be adjusted based on the project's specific naming scheme.
 These will be used in Nginx and application configurations.
 *   **Technical Steps:**
-    *   **Static IP:** Request from VUB IT, providing VM details.
+    *   **Static IP:** A request should be made to VUB IT, providing VM details.
 They will either configure it or provide network details (IP, subnet, gateway, DNS servers) for manual OS-level configuration (e.g., via `netplan` on Ubuntu).
-    *   **DNS Records:** After obtaining the static IP, request VUB IT to create 'A' records for your chosen hostnames pointing to this IP.
+    *   **DNS Records:** After obtaining the static IP, VUB IT should be requested to create 'A' records for the chosen hostnames pointing to this IP.

 ### 1.5.
 Firewall Configuration
-*   Coordinate with VUB IT to ensure the VM's firewall (e.g., `ufw` on Ubuntu or an external VUB firewall) allows inbound traffic on:
+*   Coordination with VUB IT is required to ensure the VM's firewall (e.g., `ufw` on Ubuntu or an external VUB firewall) allows inbound traffic on:
     *   **Port 22 (TCP):** For SSH access (ensure this is restricted to trusted IPs if possible).
     *   **Port 80 (TCP):** For HTTP (Nginx will handle this, initially for Let's Encrypt challenges).
     *   **Port 443 (TCP):** For HTTPS (Nginx will handle secure traffic).
 *   Internal Docker ports (e.g., Supabase's 8000, your app's internal ports) should generally *not* be directly exposed to the public internet by the VM's firewall; Nginx will manage public access.
 *   **Technical Steps:**
-    *   **VUB Perimeter Firewall:** Request VUB IT to open TCP ports 22 (SSH, restricted to trusted IPs), 80 (HTTP), and 443 (HTTPS) to your VM's static IP.
+    *   **VUB Perimeter Firewall:** A request should be submitted to VUB IT to open TCP ports 22 (SSH, which should ideally be restricted to trusted IPs), 80 (HTTP), and 443 (HTTPS) to the VM's static IP.
-    *   **Local VM Firewall (e.g., `ufw`):** On the VM, install `ufw` if not present.
-Allow necessary services (`sudo ufw allow ssh`, `sudo ufw allow http`, `sudo ufw allow https`) and then enable it (`sudo ufw enable`).
-Ensure SSH is allowed before enabling.
+    *   **Local VM Firewall (e.g., `ufw`):** If `ufw` is not present on the VM, it should be installed.
+Necessary services (`sudo ufw allow ssh`, `sudo ufw allow http`, `sudo ufw allow https`) can then be allowed, followed by enabling `ufw` (`sudo ufw enable`).
+It is important to ensure SSH is allowed before `ufw` is enabled.

 ### 1.6.
 VM Resource Allocation (Recommendations)
 For a full-stack application with Supabase, Nginx, frontend, and backend services:
 *   **CPU:** Minimum 2 vCPUs, **Recommended: 4+ vCPUs**.
 *   **RAM:** Minimum 8 GB, **Recommended: 16 GB** or more (PostgreSQL benefits greatly).
 *   **Storage:** Minimum 50-80 GB **SSD**, **Recommended: 100 GB+ SSD** (consider OS, Docker images, database growth, logs).
-*   When requesting the VM from VUB IT, provide these recommendations and explain your stack.
-Inquire about scalability.
+*   It is advisable to communicate these resource recommendations and the nature of the technical stack (full-stack application with database services) when liaising with VUB IT for VM provisioning.
+Inquiries regarding future scalability options for the allocated VM resources are also recommended at that stage.

 ## 2. Deploying GHOSTLY+ Application Components (Frontend & Backend)

-These steps assume your GHOSTLY+ application (frontend and backend) is containerized using Docker and managed with a `docker-compose.yml` file.
+The following steps outline the deployment process assuming the GHOSTLY+ application (frontend and backend) is containerized using Docker and managed with a `docker-compose.yml` file.

 ### 2.1.
 Clone Your Application Repository
 On the VUB VM, clone your main application repository (which includes frontend, backend, and their Docker configurations).